 One thing I know for sure is that this is the future.
 It will happen and perhaps people are starting on it already.
 The problem is that it just requires so much computing power and so much interoperability between vendors that it’s totally unfeasible right now.

 Anyway, I did what I came to do.
 That’s the idea.
-Now I can destroy all my copies I created an mailed to my friends via UPS. 🙂
+Now I can destroy all the copies I created and mailed to my friends via UPS. 🙂